Tamachan87/old_rgsimms/app/posts/2012-06-12-codecademy.markdown

 ---
-title: Codecademy
+title: My Review of Codecademy
 author: Richard Simms
 email: rgsimms87@gmail.com
 ---

-#My review of Codecademy

 ##Backstory.js
 I have always dabbled more in design before my love of development took over.
 I love making cool things more than making things look cool.
 I found Codecademy through a [LifeHacker](http://us.lifehacker.com/5836220/codecademy-is-a-free-interactive-webapp-that-teaches-you-how-to-code "LifeHacker") article.
 It seemed all lovely jubbly so I signed up expecting to be flinging awesome dropdown animated menus and maybe even a little game or two as a last big test of my JavaScript Ninjaness.